GEDI: A Graph-based End-to-end Data Imputation Framework: Methodology

 Formally, the new joint loss with weight update is defined as

-where $g$ is a one-layer feedforward neural network with trainable parameter $w$, and $\xi_i$ is the concatenation of the embedding, label, and loss of the task type $i$ (i.e., $0$ is the index of the label prediction task, $1$ to $k$ are the indices for the imputation tasks). $L_{\textnormal{ta}}$ is the loss of the target task (i.e., cross entropy loss for the classification task with the label predicted by applying a 1-layer neural network on top of the imputed feature matrix $\hat{X}$), and $L_{\textnormal{im},i}$ is the imputation loss of the feature i.
+where $g$ is a one-layer feedforward neural network with trainable parameter $w$, and $\xi_i$ is a concatenation of the one-hot embedding, label, and loss of the task type $i$ (i.e., $0$ is the index of the label prediction task, $1$ to $k$ are the indices for the imputation tasks). $L_{\textnormal{ta}}$ is the loss of the target task, and $L_{\textnormal{im},i}$ is the imputation loss of the feature $i$, which is the mean squared loss for continuous features and cross-entropy loss for categorical features.
+For a fair comparison with the two-step approaches that have logistic regression as the target predictor, we apply a one-layer neural network plus a sigmoid layer on top of the imputed feature matrix $\hat{X}$ to obtain the predicted target label $\hat{Y}$ for classification tasks.

-Next, we conduct the following two steps to optimize the model parameters: 1.
-Update the weighting model parameter concerning the target performance.
-2. Optimize the imputation model parameters under the joint loss with the new weights.
+Two steps are conducted to optimize the model parameters iteratively.
+First, the weighting model parameter is updated with respect to the target loss